Faux-K or FauxK:

-Let's start with the simple truth that Faux-K isn't any official term that some standard committee’s blessed.
+Let's start with the simple truth that FauxK isn't any official term that some standard committee has blessed.
 Consider it slang.

-Here's the thing: Traditionally we measured resolution (still do), by the number of discreet pixels horizontally and vertically, such as 1080p being 1920×1080 pixels, that's roughly 2 megapixels.
+Here's the thing: Traditionally we measured resolution (still do), by the number of discreet pixels horizontally and vertically, such as 1080p being 1920 x 1080 pixels, that's roughly 2 megapixels.
 But, when pixel shifting showed up first in projectors by JVC, and shortly after by Epson, we ended up with a 1080p projector capable of hitting the screen with 4 million pixels, but it required overlapping those pixels.
-They didn't create smaller pixels so they could get more on the screen, they just fired them twice, but shifting by a half pixel.
+They didn't create smaller pixels so they could get more on the screen, they just fired them twice, shifting by a half pixel.

 They cannot produce as sharp an image as a projector with the same number of pixels hitting the screen, when the other projector has discreet pixels - each one is separate, no overlap.
 Technically, it's no contest!
 It's this simple:

-This DLP chip has 2716×1528 discreet pixels, not 3840×2160.
-Multiply that out, you get 4.15 megapixels and by using pixel shifting they get 8.3.
+This DLP chip has 2716 x 1528 discreet pixels, not 3840 x 2160.
+Multiply that out, you get 4.15 megapixels and by using pixel shifting, they get 8.3.
 That 4.15 megapixels is double the standard 1080p projector and the same as a pixel shifting 1080p projector.

 Hey, I didn't do the math on those, call them guesses.
 After all, each of those pixels would be 9 times the size of one true 4K pixel.
 Good luck getting fine detail out of that, but I believe it would still technically be 4K UHD.
-(I haven't read the specs for 4K UHD beyond the 8 megapixel requirement, and the various relationships to tech like BT2020 color space or HDR.
+(I haven't read the specs for 4K UHD beyond the 8-megapixel requirement, and the various relationships to tech like BT2020 color space or HDR.)

 So, since Faux-K doesn't have a clear definition, the one I've been using the past few years is simply this:

-If it's a projector I call Faux-K it's probably a 4K UHD projector, or a 1080p pixel shifter, but conceivably there are other ways to put at least 8.3 million pixels on the screen.
+If it's a projector I call Faux-K, it's probably a 4K UHD projector, or a 1080p pixel shifter, but conceivably there are other ways to put at least 8.3 million pixels on the screen.
 (Not that they make sense.)
-Normally when I am talking 4K content capable, I'm always trying to be clear whether it's a 1080p pixel shifter, or now that we have projectors with the new TI chip, also 4K UHD aka a 1528p pixel shifter. or a true 4K projector.
+Normally, when I am talking 4K-content-capable, I'm always trying to be clear whether it's a 1080p pixel shifter, or now that we have projectors with the new TI chip, also 4K UHD (aka a 1528p pixel shifter), or a true 4K projector.